 14. Februar 1945,

 Widowed since 2006.

 High school and graduation in Munich.
 Studies of German and Romance languages and literature, study of history at the universities of Munich and Paris.
 Volunteer at publishing houses in England and Germany

 Editor for the “Fix and Foxi” children’s magazine

 Editor-in-Chief of the “Bussi Bär” children’s magazine

 Establishment of an own publishing company, RV-Officin.
-Publication of children’s and cooking books, with a circulation of over 17 million copies sold.
+Publication of children’s and cooking books.

 Second journey to Ecuador.
 First contact with the indigenous people of Chachi, support on a private basis